deepaksood619/deepaksood619.github.io/docs/technologies/kafka/intro.md

 ### Concepts

-- Kafka is run as a cluster on one or more servers that can span multiple datacenters.
+- Kafka is run as a cluster on one or more servers that can span multiple data-centers.
-- The Kafka cluster stores streams of *records*in categories called *topics*.
+- The Kafka cluster stores streams of *records* in categories called *topics*.
 - Each record consists of a key, a value, and a timestamp.

 ### APIs

 - The [Producer API](https://kafka.apache.org/documentation.html#producerapi) allows an application to publish a stream of records to one or more Kafka topics.
 - The [Consumer API](https://kafka.apache.org/documentation.html#consumerapi) allows an application to subscribe to one or more topics and process the stream of records produced to them.
-- The [Streams API](https://kafka.apache.org/documentation/streams) allows an application to act as a*stream processor*, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively transforming the input streams to output streams.
+- The [Streams API](https://kafka.apache.org/documentation/streams) allows an application to act as a *stream processor*, consuming an input stream from one or more topics and producing an output stream to one or more output topics, effectively transforming the input streams to output streams.
 - The [Connector API](https://kafka.apache.org/documentation.html#connect) allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
 For example, a connector to a relational database might capture every change to a table.

 ### Architecture